 In an effort to continue building the capacity of DHTs in carrying out SS, prior communication was made to the district guiding them to review their current performance gaps to inform development of an appropriate checklist.
-Unlike the previous SS activities supported by MCHIP/MCSP, this time, for purposes of sustainability and ownership, the district took the lead to develop the checklist and sought the program's technical input (see Annex 10 Busia District: Checklist For Health Facility Integrated Supportive Supervision, July2015).
+Unlike the previous SS activities supported by MCHIP/MCSP, this time, for purposes of sustainability and ownership, the district took the lead to develop the checklist and sought the program's technical input (see Annex 10).

 The checklist was developed under six themes: A. Infection Control and Health Care Waste Management; B. General Information; C. Routine Immunization (RI); D. Antenatal, Maternity, and Postnatal Care Services; E. HIV Services; and F. Debriefing Meeting with the Entire Health Facility Team.
-In addition, the program guided the DHT to come up with Terms of Reference (See Annex 10, page 79 Busia District Terms of Reference, July 2015, Integrated Supportive Supervision) to enable all supervisors to have the same deliverables while at the targeted health facilities.
+In addition, the program guided the DHT to come up with Terms of Reference (see Annex 10) to enable all supervisors to have the same deliverables while at the targeted health facilities.